snaramirez872/sentari-rd2-interview/COST_BREAKDOWN.md

-# Sentari Pipeline Cost Breakdown
+# Pipeline Cost Breakdown

-This document explains the reasoning behind our **dynamic token and cost calculations** for each step in the Sentari pipeline.
+This document explains the reasoning behind our **dynamic token and cost calculations** for each step in the pipeline.

 ## Overview